ogatensor/qimendunjia/book/earth/GLOSSARY.md

 - **Tactical Espionage**: This method was part of a broader strategy that included understanding the target's routines, defenses, and even the personal details of the people involved, to execute missions with precision and minimal confrontation.

 In-nin represents a strategic approach to infiltration that emphasizes stealth and detailed knowledge of the target, aligning with traditional ninja practices of gathering intelligence and executing missions covertly.

+## Nine Palace Stepping

+Nine Palace Stepping is a sophisticated stepping technique from the Chinese martial art Baguazhang.
+It involves coordinated movements that are adaptable and designed to exploit vulnerabilities in an opponent's positioning and defenses.
+The technique emphasizes precision and the ability to adapt movements based on the opponent's actions, allowing for fluid transitions and strategic positioning.
+This method is not only a physical practice but also incorporates elements of strategy and foresight, making it applicable in various disciplines, including martial arts and metaphorically in fields like cybersecurity.